 - ⅓ cup basil leaves fresh

-- 2 tbsp oregano fresh or 2 tsp dried
+- 2 tablespoon oregano fresh or 2 teaspoon dried

 PREPARE THE GOOSE